MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-postgres.md

 # Quickstart: Use Azure Data Studio to connect and query PostgreSQL

-This quickstart shows how to use Azure Data Studio to connect to Postgres, and then use SQL statements to create the database *tutorialdb* and query it.
+This quickstart shows how to use Azure Data Studio to connect to PostgreSQL, and then use SQL statements to create the database *tutorialdb* and query it.

 ## Prerequisites